flexits/HotCornersWin/README.md

 * Windows Ink Workspace

 ### TODO list:
-* Autostart
-* Installer
-* About dialog
-* Custom actions
+* Custom actions (commands and hotkeys)
-* Adjustable delay
-* Adjustable corner area size
-* Check if it works in multimonitor environments
+* Ignore actions if mouse button is pressed (on dragging)
+* Auto-disable if a full-screen app is running

 ### Attributions: